Moisturize Low Porosity Hair

 Check out this video featuring our CurlMix Co-founder Kim Lewis!

-Should you decide to add an oil into your low porosity hair routine, it’s best to go with a lightweight oil.
+Should you decide to add an oil into your low porosity hair routine, it’s best to go with a lightweight oil, such as:

-For instance, a lightweight oil like Jojoba Oil has the ability to absorb into hair strands, easily providing a healthier environment for growth and increased moisture levels.
+Jojoba Oil, which has the ability to absorb into hair strands, easily providing a healthier environment for growth and increased moisture levels.

 Check out our article Why You Should Be Doing Hot Oil Treatments and How to Do Them for our 7-Step hot oil treatment tips!